International Military Sports Council: Sports

 CISM annually organises over twenty Military World Championships for different sports in which all member nations can take part.
 They also organize continental and regional competitions and every four years the Military World Games are held.
 This is a multisports event which is organized by CISM in conjunction with CISM member nations.

 The sports include: basketball; bowling, boxing, cross country running, cycling, golf, judo, lifesaving, marathon, modern pentathlon, orienteering, parachuting, rugby football, sailing, shooting, skiing, soccer, softball, swimming, taekwondo, track and field, triathlon, volleyball, beach volleyball, and wrestling.

+26 Sports recognized in March 2025.

 Other activities

 Symposia

 CISM strives to organise international symposia at least every year to study various aspects of physical education and sport within member states' armed forces.
-In 2008, was the symposium about "How to emphasize the importance of sports within the Armed Forces at national and international level" took place in Sofia, Bulgaria 24-25 September 2008.
-A symposium on "Sports science: fundamental tool of modern sports management" in Prague 18-23 September 2009 was attended by 70 participants from 27 countries, and saw the relaunch of the CISM Academy.
+In 2008, was the symposium about "How to emphasize the importance of sports within the Armed Forces at national and international level" took place in Sofia, Bulgaria 24–25 September 2008.
+A symposium on "Sports science: fundamental tool of modern sports management" in Prague 18–23 September 2009 was attended by 70 participants from 27 countries, and saw the relaunch of the CISM Academy.